Trachoma

 Trachoma treatment options depend on the stage of the disease.

-In the early stages of trachoma, treatment with antibiotics alone may be enough to eliminate the infection.
-Your doctor may prescribe tetracycline eye ointment or oral azithromycin (Zithromax).
-Azithromycin appears to be more effective than tetracycline, but it's more expensive.
+In the early stages of trachoma, treatment with antibiotics alone may be enough to stop the infection.
+Your healthcare professional may prescribe tetracycline eye ointment or oral azithromycin (Zithromax).

-The World Health Organization (WHO) recommends giving antibiotics to an entire community when more than 10% of children have been affected by trachoma.
-The goal of this guideline is to treat anyone who has been exposed to trachoma and reduce the spread of trachoma.
+The World Health Organization (WHO) recommends giving antibiotics to an entire community when more than 5% of children have been affected by trachoma.
+The goal of this guideline is to treat anyone exposed to trachoma and reduce its spread.

 Surgery

-Treatment of later stages of trachoma — including painful eyelid deformities — may require surgery.
+Treatment of later stages of trachoma, including painful eyelid issues, may require surgery.

-In eyelid rotation surgery (bilamellar tarsal rotation), your doctor makes an incision in your scarred lid and rotates your eyelashes away from your cornea.
-The procedure limits the progression of corneal scarring and may help prevent further loss of vision.
+In eyelid rotation surgery, the surgeon makes a cut in your scarred lid and rotates your eyelashes away from your cornea.
+The procedure limits more corneal scarring and may help prevent further loss of vision.

-If your cornea has become clouded enough to seriously impair your vision, corneal transplantation may be an option that could improve vision.
+If your cornea has become clouded enough to seriously harm your vision, cornea transplant may be an option that could improve vision.

-You may have a procedure to remove eyelashes (epilation) in some cases.
-This procedure may need to be done repeatedly.
+You may have a procedure to remove eyelashes in some cases.
+This procedure, known as eyelash epilation, may need to be done repeatedly.

 Preparing for an appointment

-You're likely to start by seeing your primary care doctor if you or your child has symptoms of trachoma.
+You're likely to start by seeing someone on your primary healthcare team if you or your child has symptoms of trachoma.
 Or you may be referred immediately to an eye specialist (ophthalmologist).
 When you make the appointment, ask if you need to do anything in the meantime, such as keeping your child home from school or child care.

 Here's some information to help you get ready for your appointment.